zgiannuzzi/oracle-db-training/Foundations5-6.md

 ```
 ### 6.5
+1. Yes
+2.
+  - 3 records in the table
+  - Rollback would go back to the state where there were 4 records in the table.
 ## Sections 6.6 - 6.9 Used the answer key answers create the tables to ensure correctness of tables.
 ### 6.6